williamconvertino/ml-portfolio/instructions.md

 Right justified on the nav bar should be the buttons for navigating to each section.

 The nav bar should be the same color as the background, but highlighting the buttons should make them turn slightly darker for increased visibility.
+It should stay at the top of the page as you scroll, to make sure that the user always has access to it.

 # About Me Blurb